COLSSolc/backend-master-lokdonSKI/README.md

        b) key encapsulation - positions of key sets are encrypted with msg
        c) digital signature - attributes are formed and stored as encrypts

 The minimum modes for any encryption done is ususally 3 or m3.
-However you can encryption form m1 to m nth
+However you can encrypt from m1 to m nth

 Package demonstration contents>>                                                                                            \___